Friends of the Wild Flower Garden

 In late 1955, while Martha Crone was Garden Curator, the Friends of the Wild Flower Garden received a gift from the Minnetonka Garden Club of $750, along with a gift of $25 from The Little Minnetonka Garden Flower Club for purposes of establishing an entire new Fern Hill in an undeveloped portion of the Garden.
-(1) It is not entirely clear from Martha Crone’s records whether the purpose was specifically designated by the donors for that purpose or whether Martha specifically suggested such a plan for funding, but the latter is most likely.
+(1) It is not entirely clear from Martha Crone’s records whether that purpose was specifically designated by the donors or whether Martha specifically suggested such a plan for funding, but the latter is most likely.
 Contact between the Club and Martha may have come from a Friends member or from one of Martha's slide lectures about the Garden given every year in the 1950s, but her earliest contact with the clubs seems to be a lecture she gave about the Garden at a Lake Minnetonka Garden Club meeting on July 29, 1937 at the home of Mrs. Russell Bennett and a May 3, 1937 Garden tour to the Little Garden Club of Minnetonka.
 (2) Russell Bennett became a Friends founding director in 1952.

 Nevertheless, work began.
 The area of what is now called the ‘Fern Glen’ is at the far northeastern section of the upland addition that had been added to the Garden proper in 1944 through the efforts of Clinton Odell, the founder of the Friends.
 This area, when added in 1944, required extensive development as it was wild and covered with sumac and thistle.
 The area of the Fern Glen is naturally separated from the remainder of the upland Garden by a ridge line and on the northeastern side of the ridge, the land forms a natural bowl.
 Some large trees were undoubtedly in place and were left in place in the area as ferns need a fair amount of shade.